 Another Serbian study also found that the compounds in rose hips stopped human cancer cells from multiplying.

-In addition to its own natural treatment capability, rose hips can strengthen the effectiveness of chemotherapy agents used to treat highly malignant brain tumors.
-However, the study astonishingly found that rose hip extract did not need to be used with chemotherapy drugs, since it is able to stop cancer cell growth more effectively on its own!
+In addition to its natural treatment capability, rose hips can strengthen the effectiveness of chemotherapy agents used to treat highly malignant brain tumors.
+However, the study astonishingly found that rose hip extract did not need to be used with chemotherapy drugs, since it can stop cancer cell growth more effectively on its own!
 In fact, it was shown to be even more effective without chemotherapy drugs.

 Herbal teas are ideal for detoxification of the body, since hot water instigates toxin release from tissues, promotes blood and lymphatic circulation, and triggers waste removal from the body.
 Having tea first thing in the morning is one of my favorite long-term practices that I recommend as one of the most effective detox habits.

-And if you’d like to learn a bit more about the power of herbs as medicine, make sure to check out my article on The Best Herbs for Detox to learn more about how you can utilize herbs to heal your ailments naturally and effectively.
+And if you’d like to learn a bit more about the power of herbs as medicine, make sure to check out my related articles: